Common Reasons Why Websites Fail to Convert and How to Fix in 2026

 What is average conversion rate?

-The average conversion rate varies across industries, types of websites, and the specific goals a website aims to achieve.
+The average conversion rate varies across industries, website types, and the specific goals a website aims to achieve.
 However, to provide a benchmark, here are some approximate average conversion rates for different types of websites:

 E-commerce Websites: